bobbyshop-vui/bobby-shop/wp-content/plugins/login-customizer/readme.txt

 == Upgrade Notice ==

-= 2.4.0 =
+= 2.4.1 =
-* Update immediately - compatible with 6.6
+* Update immediately - compatible with 6.7

 == Changelog ==

+= 2.4.1 – 2024-11-18 =
+* Bugfix: Apply Customized style on the Password Reset page.
+* Compatibility: Compatible with WordPress 6.7

 = 2.4.0 – 2024-07-08 =
 * Bugfix: Remove the depreciated warning from login customizer.